Python Reverse String: How to Reverse String in Python

 If you’re wondering which is the best way is to reverse the string in Python, my answer is: “It depends.”

 However, there’s an argument to be made that the eight times faster slicing approach should be definitely used for reasons of performance.
-The performance cost is always good parameter on which you should build your web application.
+The performance cost is always a good parameter on which you should build your web application.
 That is it for this example.